-Brow Lift in Beverly Hills
+Brow Lift In Beverly Hills

-Patients who are bald, who have a receding hairline, or who have had previous upper-eyelid surgery may still be good candidates for forehead lift.
-The surgeon will simply alter the incision location or perform a more conservative operation.
+Patients who are bald, who have a receding hairline, or who have had previous upper-eyelid surgery may still be good candidates for a forehead lift.
+The surgeon will alter the incision location or perform a more conservative operation.

 For a better understanding of how a forehead lift might change your appearance, look into a mirror and place the palms of your hands at the outer edges of your eyes, above your eyebrows.

 While looking in a mirror, gently draw the skin up to raise the brow and the forehead area.
 The resulting appearance is approximately what a forehead lift would do for you.

 During your consultation, our doctors will discuss your goals for the surgery and ask you about any medical conditions that could cause problems during or after the procedure, such as uncontrolled high blood pressure, blood-clotting problems, or the tendency to develop large scars.
 Be sure to tell Dr. Kim if you have had previous facial surgery, if you smoke, or if you take any drugs or medications — including aspirin or other drugs that affect clotting.

 During the consultation, Dr. David Kim or Dr. Eugene Kim will explain the surgical technique, the recommended type of anesthesia, the type of facility where you will have your surgery performed, and the risks and costs involved.
 Don’t hesitate to ask any questions you may have, especially those regarding your expectations and concerns about the results of surgery.

 Our doctors will give you specific instructions to prepare for the procedure, including guidelines on eating and drinking, smoking, and taking and avoiding certain vitamins and medications.
 It is crucial to follow instructions closely to allow for proper healing and to attain the best results possible.

 If your hair is very short, you may wish to let it grow out before surgery, so that it’s long enough to hide the scars while they heal.